Merkzzzz/propsnatch-src/README.md

 I am releasing the source code for **PropSnatch** for two primary reasons:

-1.  **To end the theft and misrepresentation of my work.** Several individuals have attempted to steal this code, rebrand it, and sell it as their own, while discrediting me as the original developer.
-By making this code public, I am ensuring that the truth is known and that no one can profit from dishonesty.
-This project is now open, and the credit is rightfully restored.
+1.  **To end the theft and misrepresentation of my work.** This release is intended to eradicate people who steal credit for work that is rightfully mine.
+Individuals like **bajgos and king** have attempted to steal this code, rebrand it, and sell it as their own, while discrediting me as the main person behind it.
+By making this code public, I am ensuring that the truth is known and that no one can profit from my work dishonestly.

 2.  **To bring attention to a significant vulnerability** in the MyFundedFutures (MFFU) giveaway system.
 It is my sincere hope that the team at [MyFundedFutures](https://myfundedfutures.com) will see this and take the necessary steps to patch their system, so that exploits like this are no longer possible.
 Fair and secure systems benefit everyone.